Rodan + Fields Radiant Defense

 In middle school I had become interested in fashion magazines like Seventeen and Harper’s Bazaar.
 Editorial makeup was just so edgy compared to the boring way “everyday women” wore it.
 And it was expressing something that words could not.

 I didn’t dare experiment because I knew damn well it was not going to be accepted.
-So instead, I settled for Revlon’s ColorStay lipstick in the shade Raisin.
-The first makeup I ever wore to school.
+So instead, I settled for wearing Revlon’s ColorStay lipstick in the shade Raisin, the first makeup I ever wore to school.
 My parents never forbid me to wear makeup, unlike a lot of my friends.
 Before school they’d always beg me to let them try it on, but fearfully removed all traces of it before we got home from school.
 Not me.

 In high school I had friends but was rarely invited out on the weekends.
 So what did I do?
 I practiced applying my makeup.
 And I was far from perfect.
 Practice was frustrating but it was also my “me time”.
 I was spending time getting to know myself, taking care of myself without any interruptions.